Technical writing

 Callouts

 Markdown extension shortcode for callouts, also referred to as asides, hints, or alerts.
-By wrapping a paragraph in {{% callout note %}} ... {{% /callout %}}
+By wrapping a paragraph in {{% callout note %}} ... {{% /callout %}}, it will render as an aside.

 {{% callout note %}}